Get instant quote

 Tips for using DFM analysis to minimize the costs of your production run

 • Minimize components.
-Typically, the fewer components a part has, the lower the assembly time, risk or error, and overall cost.
+Fewer parts reduce assembly time, lower the risk of error, and cut overall cost.

 • Availability.
-Parts that can be manufactured with available production methods and equipment – and that feature relatively simple designs – are easier and cheaper to produce.
+Prioritize manufacturable designs.
+Parts that match available production methods and standard equipment are quicker and cheaper to produce.

 The cost of manufacturing parts for production

-Striking a balance between quality and cost is key in manufacturing parts meant for production.
-Here are several cost-related factors to consider:
+Striking a balance between quality and cost is key when manufacturing parts for production.
+Consider these cost-related factors:

 • Materials.
-The cost of raw materials used in the manufacturing process depends on the type of material used, its availability, and the quantity required.
+The cost of raw materials depends on the material type, its availability, and the quantity required.

 • Tooling.
-Including cost of machinery, molds, and other specialized tools used in the manufacturing process.
+Includes the cost of machinery, molds, fixtures, and other specialized tools used in manufacturing.

 To create a part meant for production, upload a CAD file to receive a free quote and comprehensive DFM analysis.